antonychiu2/VulnerableProject/README.md

 <img src="/source/images/MobbPipeline_RunPipeline.png" width=70% height=70%>

-This will trigger the pipeline to run the Checkmarx SAST scan.
+This will trigger the pipeline to run a Fortify SAST scan.
 After the scan is complete, the results will automatically feed into Mobb for analysis on autofix options.

 ## View Mobb Analysis for auto-fix options